praneeth132006/Network-Tracking-Using-Wireshark-And-Google-Maps/README.md

 - Network segmentation to limit attack spread
 - Regular patching and updating of systems
 - Automated alerts on suspicious or foreign IP connections
-- Integration with firewalls and IDS for layered defense
+- Integration with firewalls and IDS for layered defense and many other things